Which of the following represents a heterozygous genotype? | Channels for Pearson+

 1

-Understand the concept of genotype: A genotype is the genetic makeup of an organism, specifically the alleles present at a particular gene locus.
+Understand the concept of genotype: A genotype refers to the genetic makeup of an organism, specifically the alleles present at a particular gene locus.

-Recognize the difference between homozygous and heterozygous genotypes: Homozygous genotypes have two identical alleles (e.g., AA or aa), while heterozygous genotypes have two different alleles (e.g., Aa).
+Learn about alleles: Alleles are different forms of a gene.
+In diploid organisms, each individual has two alleles for each gene, one inherited from each parent.

-Identify the alleles in each option: The options given are AA, aa, and Aa.
+Define heterozygous genotype: A heterozygous genotype consists of two different alleles for a particular gene.
+This means the organism has one dominant allele and one recessive allele.

 Watch next

-Master Genes & Alleles with a bite sized video explanation from Jason Amores SumpterStart learning
+Master Dominant vs. Recessive Alleles with a bite sized video explanation from Jason Amores SumpterStart learning

 Related Videos